 Let $H$ be the abelianization of $F_n$, and $\mathrm{IA}_n$ the kernel of the natural homomorphism $\mathrm{Aut}\,F_n \rightarrow \mathrm{Aut}\,H$ induced from the abelianization homomorphism $F_n \rightarrow H$.
 The group $\mathrm{IA}_n$ is called the IA-automorphism group of $F_n$.
-By the spectral sequence of the group extension of $\mathrm{IA}_n$ by $\mathrm{Aut}\,H$, the cohomology groups of $\mathrm{IA}_n$ are closely related to those of $\mathrm{Aut}\,F_n$.
+By observing the spectral sequence of the group extension of $\mathrm{IA}_n$ by $\mathrm{Aut}\,H$, we see that the cohomology groups of $\mathrm{IA}_n$ are closely related to those of $\mathrm{Aut}\,F_n$.
 However, the structure of the cohomology groups of $\mathrm{IA}_n$ is far from well-understood in contrast to those of $\mathrm{Aut}\,F_n$.
-To our best knowledge, in the (co)homology groups of $\mathrm{IA}_n$, completely determined and explicitly written down one is only the first integral homology group $H_1(\mathrm{IA}_n, \Z)$, which is obtained by Cohen-Pakianathan \cite{Co1, Co2}CFarb \cite{Far} and Kawazumi \cite{Kaw} independently.
+To our best knowledge, in the (co)homology groups of $\mathrm{IA}_n$, completely determined and explicitly written down one is only the first integral homology group $H_1(\mathrm{IA}_n, \Z)$, which is obtained by Cohen-Pakianathan \cite{Co1, Co2}, Farb \cite{Far} and Kawazumi \cite{Kaw} independently.
 (See Subsection {\rmfamily \ref{Ss-IA}} for details.)
 Krsti\'{c} and McCool \cite{Krs} showed that $\mathrm{IA}_3$ is not finitely presentable.
-This shows that the second homology group $H_2(\mathrm{IA}_3,\Z)$ is not finitely generated.
-This fact also follows by a recent work of Bestvina, Bux and Margalit \cite{Bes}.
+This shows that there is a possibility that the second homology group $H_2(\mathrm{IA}_3,\Z)$ is not finitely generated.
+In fact, this follows by a work of Bestvina, Bux and Margalit \cite{Bes}.
 By using the Outer space, they showed that the quotient group of $\mathrm{IA}_n$ by the inner automorphism group $\mathrm{Inn}\,F_n$ has a $2n-4$-dimensional Eilenberg-Maclane space, and that $H_{2n-4}(\mathrm{IA}_n/\mathrm{Inn}\,F_n, \Z)$ is not finitely generated.
 For $n \geq 4$, it is not known whether $\mathrm{IA}_n$ is finitely presentable or not.
 Namely, at the present stage, even $H_2(\mathrm{IA}_n,\Z)$ is not determined explicitly.
 Pettet \cite{Pet} determined the image of the rational cup product of the first cohomologies in $H^2(\mathrm{IA}_n,\Q)$, and gave its irreducible $\mathrm{GL}$-decomposition.
-Furthermore, recently Day and Putman \cite{D-P} obtained an explicit finite set of generators for $H_2(\mathrm{IA}_n, \Z)$ as a $\mathrm{GL}(n, \Z)$-module.
+Furthermore, Day and Putman \cite{D-P} obtained an explicit finite set of generators for $H_2(\mathrm{IA}_n, \Z)$ as a $\mathrm{GL}(n, \Z)$-module.